Can you view it in web, please?

 The level of edit access varies across different roles such as admins and portfolio managers, so the design should account for these variations.

-Then, I wireframed potential solutions. ✍
+Next, I developed wireframes to explore potential solutions. ✍

 I came up with two versions to showcase them to the Business, Product, and Engineering teams to collect feedback and suggestions.